-Step 3: If you have an existing LAN, connect the internet server to your LAN using a Category 3, 4 or 5, twisted-pair cable and the device's 10x Uplink port.
-This connection should be made to a 10BASE-T Ethernet switch or hub.
+Step 3: Connect the internet/print server to your LAN using a Category 3, 4 or 5, twisted-pair cable and the device's single RJ-45 LAN port.
+This connection should be made to an Ethernet or Fast Ethernet switch or hub.
+(The RJ-45 port looks like a phone jack.)